DjNaufrago/LAMP-Wordpress-installer/README.md

 ### configweb
   - Adds features to the web server to make Wordpress the default page.
   - Backup of original files that will be modified.
-### configfirewall
-  - Set rules on the firewall to give access to ssh, http, https.
-### finishcleanrestart
-  - Clean installation cache and files that are no longer needed.
-  - Restart the web server for it to take the changes.

 Once the script is executed, can access WordPress through your domain name or public ip address.